chkjacky/chkjacky/README.md

 <br />

 ## 👨‍💻 Career Path
-I worked in [Genting](https://www.genting.com/) as a QA Test intern in 2020.
+I worked as a:
+1. QA Test intern in [Genting](https://www.genting.com/) in 2020
-Then in the same year, I started my career and work as a full time Junior Deep Learning Engineer at [Skymind Malaysia](https://skymind.global/).
+2. Full time Junior Deep Learning Engineer at [Skymind Malaysia](https://skymind.global/) from 2020 to 2022

+Currently seeking opportunities.

 <br />